 Builds will be delivered on rpcs3.net in the form of AppImages.
 With this packaging method every dependency is already taken care of and no special prerequisites are needed.
 Moreover Travis-CI will build every single new merged pull request, package, and upload.

 Be sure to read the quickstart guide as you required to install the official PlayStation 3 firmware in RPCS3.
-The guide also covers how to run games in practice and how to dump/rip them yourself.
+The guide also covers how to run games in practice.
 It has been updated to highlight one important configuration difference compared to the Windows version.
 Essentially log files, game data, save files, LLVM cache, and everything else like that will be located in ~/.config/rpcs3/, that is the hidden folder .config in your home directory.

 The Future of RPCS3 on Linux